tduva/LiveSplit-ASL/GTASA-README.md

 ## Features

 * Auto start (on skipping the first cutscene)
-* Auto reset (starting a New Game, during the `Francis INTL.
-Airport` text, if you start a New Game by accident you have a few seconds to ESC before that)
+* Auto reset (on skipping the first cutscene, if you start a New Game by accident you have a few seconds to ESC before that to prevent a reset)
 * Autosplit available for:
   * All Main Story Missions (any%)
   * Most Sidemissions (All Missions/100%)